NORTHERN IRELAND – A CELTIC EXPERIENCE

 Northern Ireland’s Secret Charm

 Our adventure begins at Dublin Airport, where one of our hosts will greet you after clearing customs.
-From there, we’ll arrange a seamless transfer to the Trinity Hotel, our charming overnight stay in the heart of Dublin.
+From there, we’ll arrange a seamless transfer to our stylish hotel, our charming overnight stay in the heart of Dublin.
 Take the afternoon to rest, explore the city’s vibrant streets, or visit a historic pub for your first taste of Ireland’s rich culture.
 As the sun sets, we’ll gather for a delightful group dinner, where laughter, great food, and warm conversation set the perfect tone for the journey ahead.

-• ● Staying Overnight at The Trinity Hotel: This will give you time to rest and relax and do some exploring in Dublin.
+● Stylish Hotel: This will give you time to rest and relax and do some exploring in Dublin.

 Fun Fact: Dublin is home to over 750 pubs, some dating back more than 300 years—plenty of places to enjoy a proper Irish welcome!